Lelith/fun-with-graphs/README.md

 ### Fun with Graphs

-a try of implementing graphs based on d3.js
+implementing some graphs in react with d3js